 The IBM SPSS Statistics "What would you like to do?" window will then be displayed, with the IBM SPSS Statistics Data Editor window showing behind, Figure 1.
+The Whats's New section at the top right hand side may look slightly different.

-Figure 1: IBM SPSS "What would you like to do?" window.
+Figure 1: IBM SPSS "Welcome to IBM SPSS Statistics" window.

-If this is the first time you have used this, or you are creating a new data file, choose the New Dataset option from the New Files: field by clicking on it and then clicking OK.
+If this is the first time you have used this, or you are creating a new data file, choose the New Dataset option from the New Files: field by clicking on it and then clicking Open.
 If you have used this before you can open an existing data source from the Recent Files: field.
 The IBM SPSS Data Editor window will now be visible, ready for the insertion of data, Figure 2.